camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

 - `elementType : Object`: Optional type of the element.
 If you configure `elementType` on a template, the element is replaced with the specified type when a user applies the template.
 - `properties : Array<Object>`: List of properties of the template.

-## Creating and editing connector templates
+## Creating and editing Connector templates

-Connector templates are a specific kind of element templates.
-You can edit them with visual preview and edit support like formatting, code completion and error highlighting in the [Web Modeler](/components/connectors/manage-connector-templates.md).
+Connector templates are a specific kind of element template.
+You can edit them with visual preview and edit support like formatting, code completion, and error highlighting in [Web Modeler](/components/connectors/manage-connector-templates.md).

 ## JSON schema compatibility